pjbakker/flexible-seo-hugo/README.md

 The theme will look for the theme parts in *layouts/partials/navs/*, *layouts/partials/headers/*, and *layouts/partials/footers/* accordingly.
 For instance, with `nav = "simple"`, it will look for *layouts/partials/navs/simple.html*.

+### Supported page header styles

+The following page header styles are included:

+* `simple`, just a plain centered title and subtitle.
+* `image_header`, a screen-wide header image (located in `headerImage`) with the title and subtitle on it.

 ### Supported footer styles

 The following footer styles are included: